 Mobile phones, laptops, iPads, and other on-line type products are integrated into all our lives.
 Many are used within our school.
 However, there are those that seek to use these for their own or others gratification.
 The link below provides more information on on-line safety and cover issues such as:

-- Bullying, including online bullying and prejudice-based bullying, racialization and/or extremist behaviour - Child sexual exploitation and trafficking - The impact of new technologies on sexual behaviour, for example sexting.
+Bullying, including online bullying and prejudice-based bullying, racialization and/or extremist behaviour http://swgfl.org.uk/news/News/online-safety/Making-Sense-of-the-New-Online-Safety-Standards

-http://swgfl.org.uk/news/News/online-safety/Making-Sense-of-the-New-Online-Safety-Standards